-The FOEN raises issues of concern to Switzerland in the context of the United Nations Environment Programme (UNEP), particularly in the following priority areas: the strengthening of UNEP as a central pillar of the global environmental regime, chemicals and waste, the implementation of environmental conventions, the closing of gaps in international regulations, monitoring and assessment, as well as the implementation of the UN Sustainable Development Goals (SDGs).
+Within the framework of the United Nations Environment Programme (UNEP), the FOEN formulates Switzerland's priorities and objectives in the following main areas: the strengthening of UNEP as a central pillar of the global environmental governance, chemicals and waste, the implementation of environmental conventions, the closing of gaps in international regulations, monitoring and assessment, as well as the implementation of the UN Sustainable Development Goals (SDGs).

 The United Nations Environment Programme (UNEP), which is headquartered in Nairobi, Kenya, was established by the UN General Assembly in 1972 in the aftermath of the UN Conference on the Human Environment in Stockholm.
 It was mandated to collect and analyse global, regional and national environmental data, develop political instruments for the protection of the environment, and assume a central role in co-ordinating and guiding the policies of the international environmental regime.